Reality Check- Things to Know before Writing a Fight Scene

 According to a character’s experience or exhaustion, things like sound and sight may blur or sharpen during a skirmish.
 Loud sounds or noises from behind may be the fighter’s only alert of an incoming attack.
 Quick movements and vivid colors will catch the eye, perhaps distracting them.
 Eyes might start to sting from sweat or blood pouring into the open eyelids.
 Do everything you can to keep the fight here and now.

 Expanding on Physical Details & Minimizing the Theoretical

-During combat, however, the character should consider his options in immediate terms.
-He’ll focus on his opponent and terrain as it changes through out the fight.
+However, during combat, the character should consider his options in immediate terms.
+He’ll focus on his opponent and terrain as it changes throughout the fight.
 Look at the examples below:

 ♣ Large enemy rushing me; dive left, circle around.